inna-vogel/crawl_artwork_images_dataset/README.md

 The website is a collaboration between over 3,200 British institutions.

 1. All URLs from the webpage: https://artuk.org/ are crawled and stores in .txt file.
-2. Script ro Crawl URLs from webpage.
+2. Script ro crawl URLs from webpage.
+3. Scrips to crawl